intel/intel-xai-tools/explainer/docs/design/index.md

 ## Overview

 <details>
-<summary>Open source approaches to integrate explanations</summary>
+<summary>State-of-the-art approaches to integrate explanations into workflows</summary>

 ### transformer-interpret and path-explain

 transformer-interpret
 : This library{{TransformersInterpret}} adds an explainer to any HuggingFace transformer.
 The python package combines both HuggingFace {{Transformers}} and {{Captum}}.
 The choice of a model within the HuggingFace {{Transformers}} library is done by using {{AutoClasses}}.
-For example, the BertModel differs depending on whether PyTorch or TensorFlow is being used (see figures below).
+An example of the API is shown below:

+> model = AutoModel.from_pretrained("bert-base-cased")

+In this case, the pretrained model "bert-base-cased" will be downloaded from the HuggingFace model repo on huggingface.co, added to a local python class cache and imported into the current python environment.
+The type of framework used with the pretained model is determined by the path or an additional boolean parameter in the method of from_tf.
+The bert model returned from the method differs depending on whether PyTorch or TensorFlow is used (see figures below).

 ```{eval-rst}